PacLII Home | Databases | WorldLII | Search | Feedback

 (2) If an intermediary or e-commerce service provider fails to comply with an approved code of conduct or standard, the Minister:

-a) must must in the first instance give a written warning to the person; and
+(a) must in the first instance give a written warning to the person; and

-(3) If a person fails tils to cease or otherwise correct the person's practices within such period as may be specified in a direction given under paragraph (2)(b), the person is guilty of an offence punishable on conviction by a fine not exceeding VT 100,000 for each day on which the contravention continues.
+(3) If a person fails to cease or otherwise correct the person's practices within such period as may be specified in a direction given under paragraph (2)(b), the person is guilty of an offence punishable on conviction by a fine not exceeding VT 100,000 for each day on which the contravention continues.

 PART 7 - GENERAL